 There are lots of women entering ministry these days, which is a wonderful thing.
 Every Sunday they have to decide what to wear, so here are some thoughts about that.

-Recently there was a spirited discussion over at RevGalBlogPals about what folks wear on Sunday mornings.
+If you’re a clergywoman you might want to check out the spirited discussion over at RevGalBlogPals about preaching outfits.
 Since I’ve had to choose “what to wear” to lead worship nearly 1,000 times, I have some pretty specific opinions!
 It took a lot of trial and error to feel comfortable in my own skin.
 After all, there’s a lot of baggage about how a woman looks, and what she wears, and some of those things go double for women who are spiritual leaders.
 These concerns may seem trivial, unless you’re walking down a church aisle wearing a microphone.

 Here’s my current thinking on the subject, in case it’s helpful for others who are pondering such mundane but important details:

 ~ In my tradition, it’s common to wear a pulpit robe, except in the heat of the summer.
-I’m glad.
+I’m glad because it simplifies decisions.

-~ For me, a good preaching outfit works year-round, since I always opt for short sleeved or sleeveless.
+~ For me, a good preaching outfit works year-round, since I usually opt for short sleeves, or elbow-length.
 Preaching is hard work, I’ve been known to break a sweat.
 (Even if that isn’t ladylike.)

 ~ I find dresses to be more comfortable than skirt/blouse combos.
 Although a black skirt is a great wardrobe-extender.
 To my mind, the perfect outfit is a dress.

 ~ I prefer an above-the-knee length, which is modest but not frumpy.